-Incidental pituitary findings are common, occurring in nearly 25% of postmortem studies.
-Improvements in advanced imaging techniques including isotropic CT reconstruction and increased MRI Tesla strength have increased the number of pituitary lesions ("incidentalomas") discovered on brain imaging for other clinical indications.
-The vast majority of incidentalomas are benign and the likelihood of growth is related to size.
+A pituitary incidentaloma is a previously unsuspected pituitary lesion that is discovered on an imaging study performed for an unrelated reason.
+The majority of pituitary incidentalomas are adenomas and the condition is prevalent occurring in 10% of autopsy specimens.
 Pituitary cysts are most likely congenital Rathke's cleft cysts and do not require treatment.
-Mixed solid/cystic lesions less than 10 mm are most likely microadenomas and are rarely functional.
-Lesions less than 10 mm, especially those less than 5 mm, have a very low probability of further growth.70 The recent ACR consensus based white paper on incidental pituitary findings does not recommend follow up for simple cysts or mixed solid/cystic lesions less than 10 mm.70 There is no prospective evidence on the value of surveillance imaging in patients with small pituitary incidentalomas.
+An incidental pituitary lesion <5 mm does not require imaging follow-up to monitor growth, and mixed solid/cystic lesions less than 10 mm are most likely microadenomas and are rarely functional.
+The ACR consensus based white paper on incidental pituitary findings does not recommend follow up for simple cysts or mixed solid/cystic lesions less than 10 mm.
+There is no prospective evidence on the value of surveillance imaging in patients with small pituitary incidentalomas.